cicero343/cicero343.github.io/_posts/2024-08-15-IP-Law-and-Tech.md

 regs 17, 18, and 19 allow providers 3 actions where they will have immunity from copyright<a href="#ref38" id="back38" class="reference"> [38]</a>

-‘mere conduits’, ‘caching’, and ‘hosting’
+- ‘mere conduits’, ‘caching’, and ‘hosting’

 They also compel providers to act expeditiously to remove infringing content once they obtain knowledge of its existence<a href="#ref39" id="back39" class="reference"> [39]</a>

-But immunity is forfeited if ISP plays an ‘active role' allowing it to be aware of the infringing material.<a href="#ref40" id="back40" class="reference"> [40]</a>
+- But immunity is forfeited if ISP plays an ‘active role' allowing it to be aware of the infringing material.<a href="#ref40" id="back40" class="reference"> [40]</a>

 It is suggested that this immunity 'shields' cloud providers, such as Microsoft’s OneDrive, DropBox, and iCloud<a href="#ref41" id="back41" class="reference"> [41]</a>

 <h3>Digital Economy Act 2010</h3>

-Important in this context as it creates an obligation on copyright holders to report infringements to ISPs.<a href="#ref42" id="back42" class="reference"> [42]</a>
+- Important in this context as it creates an obligation on copyright holders to report infringements to ISPs.<a href="#ref42" id="back42" class="reference"> [42]</a>

-It also compels providers to give copyright infringement reports at the request of copyright owners.<a href="#ref43" id="back43" class="reference"> [43]</a>
+- It also compels providers to give copyright infringement reports at the request of copyright owners.<a href="#ref43" id="back43" class="reference"> [43]</a>

 <h3>CDPA 1988 s.
 296 - Devices designed to circumvent copy-protection.</h3>

-‘Technical devices are those intended to restrict acts that are not authorised by the copyright owner of that computer program and are restricted by copyright’<a href="#ref44" id="back44" class="reference"> [44]</a>
+- ‘Technical devices are those intended to restrict acts that are not authorised by the copyright owner of that computer program and are restricted by copyright’<a href="#ref44" id="back44" class="reference"> [44]</a>

-296ZA-ZE applies to technological measures for **non-computer programs**
+**296ZA-ZE applies to technological measures for **non-computer programs****

 Sony Entertainment v.
 Ball<a href="#ref45" id="back45" class="reference"> [45]</a>

-Defendants designed and marketed a ‘mod-chip’ for PS2, which bypassed the copy-protection system.
+- Defendants designed and marketed a ‘mod-chip’ for PS2, which bypassed the copy-protection system.

 Nintendo v.
 PC Box<a href="#ref46" id="back46" class="reference"> [46]</a>

-The right holder must not deploy technological measures that disproportionately inhibit lawful activities of third parties.<a href="#ref47" id="back47" class="reference"> [47]</a>
+- The right holder must not deploy technological measures that disproportionately inhibit lawful activities of third parties.<a href="#ref47" id="back47" class="reference"> [47]</a>

-296ZB applies to technological measures for **computer programs**
+**296ZB applies to technological measures for **computer programs****

-296ZG – DRM/ERM – allows copyright owner to prevent removal of rights management information (e.g. metadata) and the further circulation of copies from which such information has been removed.
+**296ZG – DRM/ERM – allows copyright owner to prevent removal of rights management information (e.g. metadata) and the further circulation of copies from which such information has been removed.**

 <br>

-It is suggested that encrypted information, which has been made available in the public domain, tends not to be protected.
+<h4>Encrypted information, which has been made available in the public domain, tends not to be protected.</h4>

 e.g.

 Mars v.
 Teknowledge<a href="#ref48" id="back48" class="reference"> [48]</a>

-'Anyone with the necessary skill to de-crypt had access to the information', 'mere fact of encryption' does not imply information is confidential.<a href="#ref49" id="back49" class="reference"> [49]</a>
+- 'Anyone with the necessary skill to de-crypt had access to the information', 'mere fact of encryption' does not imply information is confidential.<a href="#ref49" id="back49" class="reference"> [49]</a>

 But, if information has been obtained by illegitimate means, it will be protected.<a href="#ref50" id="back50" class="reference"> [50]</a>